Elections in Bihar: Rajya Sabha delegation

 Both the houses of the state legislature jointly nominate Members of Parliament to the Rajya Sabha.
 The Rajya Sabha or Council of States is the upper house of the Parliament of India.
 Membership of Rajya Sabha is limited by the Constitution to a maximum of 250 members, and current laws have provision for 245 members.
 Most of the members of the House are indirectly elected by state and territorial legislatures using single transferable votes, while the President of India can appoint 12 members for their contributions to art, literature, science, and social services.
 Members sit for staggered six-year terms, with one third of the members retiring every two years.

 State level representation

 Legislative assembly

 Bihar legislature assembly has 243 seats.
 For the election of its members, the state is divided into 243 Assembly Constituencies in which the candidate securing the largest number of votes is declared elected.
-In the Bihar Assembly Elections, 2010, the National Democratic Alliance formed the state government having secured a simple majority of 206 seats.
+In the 2010 Bihar Legislative Assembly election, the National Democratic Alliance formed the state government having secured a simple majority of 206 seats.